Our Perspective on Christian Leadership

 -

 The Bible tells of successful leaders who followed this prescription and honored God in their work.
 It also provides many examples of evil, incompetent, insecure, or narcissistic so-called “leaders” who used their status or position to compensate for their own inner voids.
 Think of King Saul.
-The lives of failed leaders end in ruin.
+The lives of failed leaders in the Bible end in ruin.
 These are cautionary tales.

 -

-We ground our understanding of leadership, therefore, in the Bible.
-And we also learn from other areas of human experience.
-We believe that what flows out of special revelation (the Bible) and what comes to us from general revelation (experience and research) is all revelation.
-That is, it all comes from God.
-All truth is God’s truth.
+For these reasons, we ground our understanding of leadership in the Bible.
+We also learn from other areas of human experience.
+We believe that what flows out of special revelation (the Bible) and what we learn from general revelation (experience and research) is all revelation.
+That is, it all comes from God, since “All truth is God’s truth.”

-In fact, much of what has become common practice in business (for example, the emphasis on having a clear mission) comes from Christians who studied the Bible.
+Interestingly, much of what has become common practice in business (for example, the emphasis on having a clear mission) comes from Christians who studied the Bible.
 ‘Mission,’ after all, is a biblical word!
 If anything, the corporate world learned much about leadership from the Bible.
 So if business leaders can learn to lead from Jesus and the Bible, certainly church leaders can, too.

 We believe the mindsets and habits of healthy leadership, as revealed in the Bible and confirmed in human experience, are appropriate for the church.